oyidiyaoji/SQL/README.md

-In this project you will find my daily SQL daily coding from the following resources:
+In this repository you will find my daily SQL daily coding from the following resources:

 - SQLZOO